 new issue button (see below image).

-Use the project name as the title & make sure you include a link to the project.
-Then set the label to
+Use the project name as the title & make sure you include a link to the project, then and click

 submit new issue